German prosecutors say Hanau shooter had a 'deeply racist mentality' | DW | 20.02.2020

 He claimed he grew up in the city and later trained at and worked in a bank before completing a business degree.

-A press release from the attorney general's office said there was currently no knowledge of the supect having had a prior criminal record or any investigations against him based on political leanings.
+A press release from the attorney general's office said there was currently no knowledge of the suspect having had a prior criminal record or any investigations against him based on political leanings.

-DW's political correspondent Hans Brandt said expert analysis of the suspect's data showed that he appeared to be a social loner who was actively involved in online conspirancy-theory groups.
+DW's political correspondent Hans Brandt said expert analysis of the suspect's data showed that he appeared to be a social loner who was actively involved in online conspiracy-theory groups.

 The investigation is ongoing, and officials are looking for links to potential associates or groupings.